blab/rt-from-frequency-dynamics/data/README.md

 # Data

+## US variants dataset

-Data preparation was as follows:
+Data preparation followed:

 1. Nextstrain-curated metadata TSV of GenBank database was downloaded Nov 22, 2021 from https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz.
-Uncompressing this file results in `metadata.tsv` with 2,346,967 entries.
+Uncompressing and renaming this file resulted in `open_metadata.tsv` with 2,346,967 entries.

 2. The metadata file was pruned to only relevant columns via:
 ```
-tsv-select -H -f strain,date,country,division,Nextstrain_clade metadata.tsv > metadata_pruned.tsv
+tsv-select -H -f strain,date,country,division,Nextstrain_clade open_metadata.tsv > open_metadata_pruned.tsv
 ```

-3. This `metadata_pruned.tsv` is processed in Mathematica by running the notebook `variant-frequencies-case-counts-data-prep.nb`.
-This results in the export of files: `location-variant-sequence-counts.tsv` and `location-case-counts.tsv` versioned here.
-This keeps only sequences from the USA that were collected between Jan 1, 2021 and Oct 1, 2021 resulting in 1,130,952 entries.
+3. This `open_metadata_pruned.tsv` is processed in Mathematica by running the notebook `variant-frequencies-case-counts-data-prep.nb`.
+This results in the export of files: `variants-us_location-variant-sequence-counts.tsv` and `variants-us_location-case-counts.tsv` versioned here.
+This keeps only sequences from the USA that were collected between Jan 1, 2021 and Oct 1, 2021 resulting in 952,091 entries.
 Additionally, only variants with greater than 2000 sequences and states with greater than 5000 sequences were kept.

 `location-variant-sequence-counts.tsv` contains:
 ```